-Distemper is a highly contagious viral disease of domestic dogs.
+Distemper is a highly contagious viral disease of domestic dogs and other animals such as ferrets, skunks and raccoons.
 It is an incurable, often fatal, multisystemic disease that affects the respiratory, gastrointestinal, and central nervous systems.
 Distemper is caused by the canine distemper virus (CDV).